 What does this study involve?

 In this study, you will be asked to complete an online survey.
-Participation involves answering questions about your age, sex, gender, sexuality, living situation, relationship status, ethnic/racial heritage, children, and academic/employment status.
+Participation involves answering questions about your age, sex, gender, sexuality, living arrangement, relationship status, ethnic/racial heritage, children, academic/employment status, and financial situation.
 You will also be asked about your psychological, social, functional, and physical well-being, your cancer experience, and your involvement with YACC.

 Primary Investigator: Sheila N. Garland, PhD